Join us for a summer of fun!!

 *How will the children be protected from the hot Colorado sun?

 We will have portable shade tents with us for use when trees do not provide enough coverage.
-Spring Park & Edora Park also have shelters for use.
+Many parks also have shelters for use.
 All children will need to have appropriate sun hats and apply sunscreen often.
+We will try and have water play days multiple times per week to help cool off on hot days.

 *What happens if it rains?

 Rainy days during the summer are not common, so will not be a big concern for us.
 The sun shades will double for rain protection when needed.
-Spring Park & Edora Park also have shelters for use.
+Many parks also have shelters for use.
 We ask that children have rain gear since we’ll still be running around outside.
+In the event of extreme weather, children will be transported to River Song and parents will be alerted to come for immediate pick up.